Harold Bell Wright: Themes and later work

 Wright was motivated to leave the ministry because he realized he could make more money writing fiction.
 In most of his novels, beginning with That Printer of Udell's, he attacked the hypocrisy and impractical nature of popular churches.
 To Wright, hard work, integrity and concrete efforts to aid people in need were far more important than church doctrines or sermons.

 In 1909, pastors across America were incensed by his third book, The Calling of Dan Matthews, which told the story of a young preacher who, like Wright, resigned from the ministry in order to retain his integrity.
-The story included the town of Corinth, which was obviously that of Lebanon, Missouri.
+The story included the town of Corinth, which was obviously Lebanon, Missouri.
 Several townspeople from Lebanon were highly disappointed in the novel and called it disgraceful.
 In 1910 Alexander Corkey wrote a novel that countered Wright's message.
 In The Victory of Allen Rutledge: A Tale of the Middle West, another young pastor in another midwestern town, faces moral challenges similar to those faced by Wright's hero.
 But in Corkey's book the pastor takes a courageous stand for principle, reforms the church and remains in the ministry.
 Though Wright's book quickly sold a million copies, Corkey's remained largely unknown.

 Wright never responded to his critics, except to say that he never intended to create great literature, only to minister to ordinary people.